Country Profile: Russia

 Despite being in exile and under a comprehensive censorship regime, Russian media remain critical players in delivering independent news to domestic audiences, particularly via digital platforms like Telegram and YouTube – potentially reaching 6-9% of the Russian population.
 These media also address key groups such as younger, urban Russians and migrants, offering perspectives that counter state propaganda and misinformation.

 Relocation presents significant challenges.
-Journalists face complex immigration processes, language barriers, and difficulties securing legal documentation.
+Journalists face complex immigration processes, language barriers, and challenges securing and extending legal documentation in their host countries.
 Cultural adjustment is often compounded by burnout, a declining talent pool, and reduced public interest as the war drags on.
 Additionally, exiled outlets struggle with reduced advertising revenues, low alternative incomes and dependency on grants.
+In 2025, the financial sustainability of many outlets was undermined by the U.S. decision to cut funds of USAID and, therefore, many donors that supported the Russian independent media in exile.

 Travel to Russia, both for reporting and personal reasons, remains possible but is very high risk.
 Entrants are thoroughly searched – with anything from “banned books” (i.e., from authors recognised as foreign agents, undesirable, or simply unpatriotic) to “suspicious” phone activity serving as a potential trigger for in-depth questioning, detention, and potentially jail.

-Furthermore, state repression methods include criminalizing independent reporting, surveillance, and blocking websites.
-Despite these obstacles, exiled Russian media remain vital for truth-telling, preserving democratic discourse, and holding the Kremlin accountable.
+Furthermore, state repression methods include criminalizing the consumption and production of independent reporting, surveillance, and blocking websites.
+Despite these obstacles, exiled Russian media remain vital for truth-telling inside and outside Russia, preserving democratic discourse, and holding the Kremlin accountable.
 Continued support is essential to sustain these efforts in an increasingly hostile global environment.